aldoestebanpaz/aldoestebanpaz.github.io/_drafts/docker-usage-notes.md

 docker rm -f $(docker ps -a -q)
 ```

-### Running a container and delete it automatically after it exits
+### Run a container and delete it automatically after it exits

 Normally, a Docker container persists after it has exited, which allows you to run the container again, inspect its filesystem, and so on.
 However, sometimes you want to run a container and delete it immediately after it exits.
 Docker provides the --rm command line option for this purpose: